 RingCentral can automatically generate a summary of an entire video meeting, allowing you to quickly review what was discussed.
 Meeting summaries provide quick, summarized overviews of your meetings, with short and long versions, important keywords, and a list of participants who joined.

 On the roadmap: speaker frequency, highlights, notes, and more.

-Meeting summaries will be available by the end of 2021.
+Meeting summaries will be available in Q2 2022.